-Your team will check for signs of oral cancer in your mouth, neck, lips, tongue, throat, tissues, and gums.
+Your team will check for signs of oral health problems, such as oral cancer in your mouth, neck, lips, tongue, throat, tissues, and gums.
 This is a painless and quick process.

 Gum disease screening:

-Your hygienists will check your gums and bone around your teeth for signs of periodontal diseases.
+Your dental professional or dental hygienist will check your gums and bone around your teeth for signs of periodontal disease.
 This is tested by using a periodontal probe, a tiny measuring stick, to measure the pocket depth.
 Typically a healthy condition depth measures from 1 to 3 millimeters, anything over 4 millimeters in not healthy.
 Bigger numbers usually indicate pockets of infection that need treatment.

 Examination for tooth decay and gum and bone recession: